captainchicken2023/Credit-Risk-Classification/Credit_Risk/.ipynb_checkpoints/report-template-checkpoint.md

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

 Given the nature of our assignment, it was crucial to ensure that our model could correctly predict when an application was low risk.
+We do not want to miss an opportunity to provide a loan when conditions are favorable.
+Both models leaned n the  cautious side and rejected

 At 95% accuracy, the first model appeared to do a very good job predicting which loans will be healthy as opposed to high-risk.
 However, the model was flawed in that it is lopsided- it contained far more healthy loan entries.
 If put to use, many high-risk applications could receive approval which may then lead to losses for the loan company.
 I would not use this model.